amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Modelling.md

 ---
 title: Delivery Modelling
+tag: draft
 ---

 ![Delivery Modelling & Delivery Models](../delivery-governance.png)

-## Objectives
+## Objective

-- Generate a "point in time" alignment between product management, design, engineering leadership, and key business stakeholders on:
+Generate a "point in time" alignment between product management, design, engineering leadership, and key business stakeholders on:

-  - the priority of problems in the medium-term (up to 9-18 months).
+  - the order in which problems will be addressed in the medium-term (up to 9-18 months).
   - dependencies between problems and with other business objectives.
   - ownership of problems.
+  - our perception of the scale and types of the work required.

 ## Delivery Modelling